2026 Design & Window Treatment Trends: Jewel Tones, Refined Naturals & Pattern Mixing

 Ripplefold Drapes

 Ripplefold draperies and functionally aesthetic tracks that create a beautiful wave figure across the fabric.
-While this drapery style has been popular for some time, there is a comeback because of its performance and casual look in homes.
-Ripplefold panels are often used on sliding glass doors or windows that span across larger walls.
-Panels can be paired with a beautiful leading edge trim, or left as is for a modern but sophisticated window treatment.
+While this drapery style has been popular for some time, it is experiencing a comeback for its performance and casual look in homes.
+Ripplefold panels are often used on sliding glass doors or windows spanning larger walls.
+Panels can be paired with a beautiful leading-edge trim or left as is for a modern but sophisticated window treatment.

 Motorization & Smart Homes